ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 The number of serialization options for RDF might be a bit intimidating, but you shouldn't feel the need to understand and know every single one.
 The important thing to remember is that there's a lot of options that are compatible with each other and use the RDF data model.

+_Update: I've written an article about [when to choose which RDF serialization format](/blog/rdf-serilization-formats)!_

 ## Ontologies
 Let's tell a bit more about Tim.
 First of all, it might be useful to specify that Tim is a person: